mesqueeb/flatten-anything/README.md

 Very usable for creating a payload for **Firebase Firestore** `update` function, which only accepts flat objects!
 With Firestore for example `Firebase.firestore.FieldValue.delete()` does not break.

+Can be used in combination with [nestify-anything](https://github.com/mesqueeb/nestify-anything), which does the exact opposite of this one! 😉

 ## Meet the family

 - [flatten-anything 🏏](https://github.com/mesqueeb/flatten-anything)